jet/equinox/README.md

 - Designed not to invade application code; Domain tests can be written directly against your models without any need to involve or understand Equinox assemblies or constructs as part of writing those tests.
 - Extracted from working software; currently used for all data storage within Jet's API gateway and Cart processing.
 - Significant test coverage for core facilities, and with baseline and specific tests per Storage system and a comprehensive test and benchmarking story
-- Event serialization is fully pluggable; all encoding is specified in terms of the [`FsCodec.IUnionEncoder` contract](https://github.com/jet/FsCodec/blob/master/src/FsCodec/FsCodec.fs#L31).
+- Event serialization is fully pluggable; all encoding is specified in terms of the [`FsCodec.IEventCodec` contract](https://github.com/jet/FsCodec#IEventCodec).
 [FsCodec](https://github.com/jet/FsCodec) provides for pluggable encoding of events based on either:
   - `NewtonsoftJson.Codec`: a [versionable convention-based approach](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/) (using `Typeshape`'s `UnionContractEncoder` under the covers), providing for serializer-agnostic schema evolution with minimal boilerplate
   - `Box.Codec`: lightweight [non-serializing substitute equivalent to `NewtonsoftJson.Codec` for use in unit and integration tests](https://github.com/jet/FsCodec#boxcodec)
   - `Codec`: an explicitly coded pair of `encode` and `tryDecode` functions for when you need to customize